evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 getAge({ name: 'Sarah', age: 'unk' }) .chain(fromNumber)
   .chain(protectedAdd10)
-//=> Err "unk is not a valid number"
+//=> Err "unk is not a valid value"

 getAge({ name: 'Sarah' })
-//=> Err "age does not exist on the value given"
+//=> Err "age does not exist on the object given"
 ```

 #### coalesce